Madam War Criminal

 Description

-Now in her 90s, and a free woman, Plavšić is also the Tribunal’s oldest convicted defendant.
-Olivera Simić’s gripping book is based on hundreds of hours of interviews with a stridently unrepentant war criminal, recorded over seven years.
-How did this biology professor end up running a vengeful ethno-nationalist movement that killed tens of thousands?
+This gripping book revolves around hundreds of hours of interviews with a stridently unrepentant war criminal—now in her 90s, and a free woman.
+How did this biology professor end up heading a vengeful ethno-nationalist movement that murdered tens of thousands?

 Reviews